permissionlessweb/wrappr-launchpad/SECURITY.md

-# Stargaze Security Policy
+# Security Policy

-The Stargaze core team and community takes all security issues and vulnerabilities very seriously.

-Thanks for improving the security of Stargaze.
+Thanks for improving the security of Wrappr.
 We appreciate your efforts.
 Following these responsible disclosure guidelines will make sure your contribution is acknowledged.

-Please report security vulnerabilities to <security@stargaze.dev>. _Please avoid opening a public Github issue or posting on social media or Discord_.
+Please report security vulnerabilities to <>. _Please avoid opening a public Github issue or posting on social media or Discord_.

-The Stargaze team will respond with the next steps following the email within the next 2 working days.
+The Wrappr team will respond with the next steps following the email within the next 2 working days.
 The team will keep you informed on the remediation process and may ask for additional guidance/information.

 Please include the following in your report: